This is the Excellence in Broadcasting Network, folks.

 And it is exactly what is needed.

-Why aren't these electoral margins any bigger?
+He says, why aren't these electoral margins any bigger?

-And the, you know, the We're turning this ship around, and it's uh just beginning here, and this was a major, major statement.
+And the, you know, we're turning this ship around and it's just beginning here.

 And so here comes the Heritage Foundation.

-I write this piece on their blog intended to inspire people.
+They write this piece on their blog intended to inspire people.

-Don't get depressed, don't get down on the dumps.
+Don't get down on the dumps.

 And the media does not report what over half the country thinks or over what half the country does.

-And so that half of the country never sees or reads or hears itself, mentioned or accurately portrayed in what is called the mainstream media.
+And so that half of the country never sees or reads or hears itself mentioned or accurately portrayed in what is called the mainstream media.

 Conservatives have been offering alternatives throughout.

-Conservatives support a health care plan that eliminates imaginary barriers from true competition by allowing insurance to compete across state lines, allowing consumers to take their insurance from job to job, uh, giving them the same tax breaks the federal government gives big corporations.
+Conservatives support a health care plan that eliminates imaginary barriers from true competition by allowing insurance to compete across state lines, allowing consumers to take their insurance from job to job, giving them the same tax breaks the federal government gives big corporations.

-Conservatives write the Heritage Foundation have a destiny.
+The Heritage Foundation have a destiny.

 Conservatives can strengthen our economic and national security, can offer real solutions to the nation's challenges without robbing Peter to pay Paul.

-Conservatives can continue to learn about the issues that affect their families, their communities, their businesses, and with this knowledge you affect real change.
+Conservatives can continue to learn about the issues that affect their families, their communities, their businesses.

 Heritage Foundation has never been stronger.

-Well, half million members now, half a million members.
+Millions of people, well, half million members now, half a million members.

 It's actually more than that.

-Uh, and it uh it continues to grow.
+And it continues to grow.

 You can join the Heritage Foundation and help them keep up the work that they're doing.

-Just go to Askheritage.org and check it out.
+Just go to askheritage.org and check it out.

-Well worth your time, well worth your investment.
+Well worth your investment.

-I people are I'm I'm being showered here with confirmations that what I saw on this blog, Joe Lieberman says Harry Reed lied, is in fact true.
+People are, I'm being showered here with confirmations that what I saw on this blog, Joe Lieberman says Harry Reid lied, is in fact true, that Fox has reported it last week in a dramatic announcement.

 Lieberman announced that he will vote along with the Republican Party to filibuster the Obamacare bill in the Senate.

-It was a big blow to the Democrat efforts to take over health care, so Tom Harkin threatened to throw Lieberman out of the Democrat caucus.
+It was a big blow to the Democrat efforts to take over health care.

 Yesterday, Harry Reed's office reported that Reed and Lieberman reached a secret deal where the senator will not vote for a filibuster but will continue to vote against the bill in the final roll call.